 What are "Attributes"?

 Intelligence is the ability to learn quickly and well.
-Impacts use of skills, and use of game items.
-Will affect ability to solve puzzles, interact with automata, and in many respects see the world clearly.
+Impacts use of skills, and use of game Items.
+Will affect ability to solve puzzles, interact with NPCs, and in many respects see the world clearly.
 Important to all characters, but especially key for teachers, healers, and "brain workers" generally.

 Wisdom represents accumulated knowledge gained from experience, insight, and plain sense.
 Impacts ability to sense danger, discover secrets, and make sense of the superficially senseless.
 Particularly important to magic users, for whom it represents psychic abilities, strength of will, and depth of vision.
 Important to all in sizing-up potential opponents.